Are you paying too much to be global? How to sell in foreign markets without paying too much in fees

 Understand market fluctuations

-All buyers need a deep understanding of the specific markets that they operate in, which help with avoiding potentially unnecessary fees.
-This goes for the actual market area you’re in, as well as the marketplace platform you use as a medium between buying and supplying.
+All buyers need a deep understanding of the specific markets they operate in, which helps them avoid potentially unnecessary fees.
+This goes for the actual market area you’re in and the marketplace platform you use as a medium between buying and supplying.

 Markets are often unpredictable.
-Global businesses need to remain aware of any fluctuations that affect their operational costs, as well as how foreign exchange (FX) rates can impact what was already purchased.
+Global businesses need to remain aware of fluctuations that affect their operational costs and how foreign exchange (FX) rates can impact what has already been purchased.

 Develop strong relationships

 Buyers also need to develop strong relationships with their suppliers.
-Otherwise, the supply chain can fall weak and unable to cope with sudden variances.
-This puts the successful flow of supplies at risk.
+Otherwise, the supply chain can become weak and unable to cope with sudden variances, putting the successful flow of supplies at risk.

-Trustful relationships with suppliers also ensure that agreed-upon prices remain the same, and that supplies are delivered on a punctual and consistent basis.
+Trustful relationships with suppliers also ensure that agreed-upon prices remain the same and that supplies are delivered punctually and consistently.

 Consider your options